BarryDigby/Youth-Academy/slides/week1_intro_01.md

 # What is Genomics?

+- Genomics is the study of the complete set of DNA in a person or organism.

-> Genomics is the study of the structure and function of organisms genomes.
+Genomics uses a combination of recombinant DNA, DNA sequencing methods, and bioinformatics algorithms to sequence, assemble, and analyse the structure and function of genomes.

-- contains the processing pipeline
-- includes language-specific rules for tokenization etc.

-Notes: Let's start by introducing some
+Traditional genetics typically focused on one gene and one gene product at a time, genomics has the ability to analyze the entire genome

 ---